AbcSxyZ/open-models-candidacies/README.md

 An entry point to build any type of digital commons and cover all types of digital resources produced by the university community.
 A place to find appropriate tools and methodology to enable open collaboration.

-- Pedagogical commons
+- Pedagogical commons (open education)
-- Research work and articles
+- Research work and articles (open science)
 - Open software
 - Open data
 - Open hardware